 Leidos Dental PPO Plans (Low & High)

 Leidos offers two Dental PPO plan options; Dental PPO Low and Dental PPO High.
 Both plans are administrated by Delta Dental of VA and allow participants to choose any provider they wish and receive benefits.
 Whether a participant sees a network provider or an out-of-network provider, the plan covers a broad range of dental services and supplies.
-The Leidos Dental PPO Plan is self-insured by Leidos, which means that Leidos fully funds the plan.
-The plan administrator is Delta Dental of VA.
+The Leidos Dental PPO Plans are self-insured by Leidos, which means that Leidos fully funds the plan.
+Both plans are administrated by Delta Dental of VA.

 Paying for Care

-This section will help participants understand how they pay for care under the Leidos Dental PPO Plan.
+This section will help participants understand how they pay for care under the Leidos Dental PPO Plans.

 Leidos and participants share the cost of coverage.
-Each pay period, a participant who enrolls in the Leidos Dental PPO Plan contributes a set dollar amount to help pay for the cost of the plan.
+Each pay period, a participant who enrolls in a Leidos Dental PPO Plan contributes a set dollar amount to help pay for the cost of the plan.
 Leidos pays for the rest of the cost.
 The contribution amount will vary based on the coverage level the participant has elected: employee only, employee plus spouse, employee plus one or more children or family coverage.
 These contributions are taken automatically from the participant's paycheck on a pre-tax basis.
 Premiums for domestic partners are paid by the participant on an after-tax basis.

 The deductible is the initial $50 each participant must pay for dental services he or she receives each calendar year before the plan begins to pay benefits.

 Coinsurance is the percentage of eligible expenses a participant pays for dental services once he or she meets the deductible.

 Annual Maximum Benefit